filip-769/searchbit/README.md

 ### Security warning from NPM
 This shouldn't have any effect on Searchbit and will be fixed, when https://github.com/mde/ejs/pull/645 will be merged.

-### Only Google and Bing are returning results
-You need to change the weight of other search engines to more than 0 in config.json